mheitman/logic-final/README.md

 While modeling, we decided to abstract out the functionality of hash functions because of their great variety and the number limitations of Alloy.
 Additionally, we chose to represent HashCodes as a sig, rather than Integers because of the limitations of Alloy.

+For both models, we put an ordering on the Tables so that we could ensure that values in the tables were only changed under the proper parameters.

 Properties
 AbstractHashTable
 	We have modeled a general HashTable as simply a set of key-value pairs.
 We have also modeled put, delete, and lookup as predicates.